 Each trainee and staff member has the right to be treated with respect.

 Respect, honest communication, cooperation in meeting goals, and the support of one’s colleagues are central to a productive work environment.
 Evidence of bias, stereotyped thinking, and prejudicial beliefs and attitudes will not go unchallenged, even when such behavior is rationalized as a being a function of ignorance, joking, or cultural differences.

 Respect for human diversity is a fundamental component of all activities.

 The CSU Health Network bases all its programs and services, including training, on a philosophy that affirms the dignity of all people.
 We expect staff and trainees to be committed to the social values of respect for diversity, inclusion and equity.
-Both trainers and trainees should demonstrate a willingness to examine their own assumptions, behaviors, and values so that they may work effectively with "cultural, individual, and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status" (APA Ethics Code, 2002, Principle E).
+Both trainers and trainees should demonstrate a willingness to examine their own assumptions, behaviors, and values so that they may work effectively (as clinicians, teachers, mentors, and advocates) with “cultural, individual, and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status” (APA Ethics Code, 2002, Principle E).

 We believe that becoming a competent psychologist, social worker or counselor is a developmental process requiring graduated experiences and training.
 Consequently, the CSUHN offers training experiences from beginning practica through postdoctoral fellowships.
 The didactic instruction and supervised practice opportunities vary according to the level of training and the readiness of the individual student.
 As trainees gain experience, expectations for more advanced professional skills, greater self-awareness and autonomous functioning increase.